Skip to content

 Ownership and handoffs

-In workflows involving multiple roles or departments, SARA commonly uses an ownership model:
+In pipeline workflows involving multiple roles or departments, SARA uses an ownership model:

-• While a record is in a given step, the role/department responsible for that step “owns” it.
+• While a record is in a given step, the role or department responsible for that step "owns" it.

 • Once ownership is passed forward, the previous step typically cannot edit the record.